 The IBPM (International Bike Promotion Championship) is a license-free race series for hobby racing riders.
 The IBPM events include a lot of driving time and the classes Superbike Open - SBKopen, Supersport Open - SSPopen / Superbike 750 - SBK750 (class explanation below) and the BMW S 1000 RR Cup.
 So everyone gets their money's worth, the race drivers and the training drivers.
 A lot of stretching time, maximum fun under high safety with a lot of family!

 Where is IBPM going?

 The IBPM is currently being held on racetracks in Germany, the Czech Republic and the Netherlands.
-Eight runs are in the calendar for 2020.
+Eight runs are planned in the calendar for 2021.
 The IBPM's overall rating is entered into an IBPM class.
 At the end of the season 2 results have to be deleted.

 For each race, there will be a victory ceremony with handing over cups.
 Class SBKopen and SSPopen receive at least the first five per class and SBK750 at least the first three cups.